Costa Rica- National PES programme

 - areas of high risk of soil or water degradation and biodiversity loss.

-D) Natural generation (beginning in 2006) in "Kyoto lands" - areas that were deforested before 1986 and that can now be left for natural regeneration: payment is US$41/ha/year over 5 years.
+D) Natural generation (beginning in 2006) in "Kyoto lands" - areas that were deforested before 1986 and that can now be left for natural regeneration: payment is US$41 per hectare per year over five years.

 Rules on size of projects:

-However for each of the three project types, properties usually have to be over 10 ha to make it worthwhile to incur the transaction costs involved.
+However, for each of the three project types, properties usually have to be over 10 hectares to make it worthwhile to incur the transaction costs involved.

 Demand

 Pooled demand.
-Demand for environmental services comes from several sources .
+Demand for ES comes from several sources.
 The most important contribution comes from the Fuel Tax, partly justified as the country's investment in carbon sequestration and clean air.
-Other funds come from agreements with pharmaceutics companies interested in bio-prospecting, sale of carbon credits under (and outside) the Kyoto protocol, grants from international donors such as KfW and GEF, a loan from the World Bank to support market creation (Ecomarkets, which is now entering its second phase - approved in 2006 - under a different name: Scaling Up and Mainstreaming Payments for Environmental Services Project P098838], and private agreements with companies in the country for water protection.
-Some of these include contracts with Hydroelectric Projects (Energia Global, Platanar, CNFL), a brewery, and the tourism industry.
-Currently, a proposal made to charge a tax on water users has been approved but not yet implemented (CANON DEL AGUA, see explanation in Main Policy Lessons) at national level.
-Part of these funds will be allocated to FONAFIFO and will be targeted to strategic water-recharge areas, and part will go to support the National Parks System.
+Since 2006 a third of the Water Tax (Canon del Agua) are diverted to FONAFIFO to help protect strategic water areas.
+Other funds come from agreements with pharmaceutical companies interested in bio-prospecting, sale of carbon credits under (and outside) the Kyoto Protocol, grants from international donors such as KfW and GEF, a loan from the World Bank to support market creation (Ecomarkets, which is now in its second phase - approved in 2006 - under a different name: Scaling Up and Mainstreaming Payments for Environmental Services Project P098838], and private agreements with companies in the country for water protection.
+Some of these include contracts with hydroelectric projects (Energia Global, Platanar, CNFL), a brewery, and the tourism industry.

 Intermediary

 Government-intermediary at primary level, and NGO-facilitators at secondary level.
-The National Forestry Fund, FONAFIFO, is the main intermediary of the system, with has 46 staff, 8 local offices, each of them with a forest engineer and an assistant.
-FONAFIFO distributes payments to landowners who agree in exchange to commit their land either to conservation or y reforestation.
-They cede the rights over the environmental services to FONAFIFO, which then "sells" these services either to local companies demanding watershed/landscape services, or to the global community interested in carbon sequestration or biodiversity conservation.
-FONAFIFO is able to sell "pre-packed", fully guaranteed, bundles of services to the buyers.
+The National Forestry Fund, FONAFIFO, is the main intermediary of the system, which has 46 staff, eight local offices, each of them with a forest engineer and an assistant.
+FONAFIFO distributes payments to landowners who agree in exchange to commit their land either to conservation or to reforestation.
+They cede the rights over the ES to FONAFIFO, which then "sells" these services either to local companies demanding watershed/landscape services, or to the global community interested in carbon sequestration or biodiversity conservation.
+FONAFIFO is able to sell "pre-packed," fully guaranteed, bundles of services to the buyers.
 On the supply side, although landowners can apply directly to FONAFIFO, many of them receive assistance from second tier intermediaries.

 Facilitators

 SINAC, MINAE, universities, and NGOs were all involved or consulted in the design of the programme.
-Other facilitators, such as FUNDECOR and CODEFORSA provide many ancillary services such as technical capacity.
+Other facilitators, such as FUNDECOR and Forestry Development Commission of San Carlos (CODEFORSA) provide many ancillary services such as technical capacity.
 All payments are made and managed through banks and trust funds.

 Market design